The Cat Inn

 Planning a Visit

 West Hoathly sits roughly equidistant between East Grinstead and Haywards Heath, both of which have train connections to London and Brighton.
-The village is not on a bus route in any practical sense, so arriving by car is the realistic option for most visitors.
+Arriving by car is the realistic option for most visitors.
 The inn sits on North Lane at the village's highest point, adjacent to the church the terrace overlooks.
 The Cat Inn gets packed, particularly on Sundays when the traditional roast menu draws a predictable crowd, so booking ahead is the sensible approach rather than an optional precaution.
 Efficient service is noted explicitly in visitor accounts, which in a full dining room is a meaningful operational credential rather than a courtesy observation.

 How It Stacks Up